Namadu7/pbseqtool/README.md

+# Indefinite Hiatus

+My life priorites have shifted, so I won't be working on this tool anymore.
+I may pick it up again some day, but I make no promises.

+In the meantime, feel free to work on it yourself, or use it as a base for making a similar or better tool if you have the time and motivation.

+It should still be perfectly functional for editing move sequences in various Pokémon games, though.
+Just know that you may have to figure out what all the sequence commands and their parameters do through trial/error, and by observing how those commands/parameters are used in already-existing sequences.
+You're also free to make your own documentation, should you feel ambitious!

 # Pokémon BSEQ Tool

 The Pokémon BSEQ Tool is a program that lets you convert battle animation sequences from various 3D mainline Pokémon game files into a more readable .json format, edit those sequences, and convert them back into game-ready files.
 Battle animation sequences are primarily for move animations, but are also used for battle intro animations, Poké Ball throwing animations, etc.